Seeing stray cats?

 Benefits of helping stray cats:

 - Allows spayed/neutered, vaccinated, ear-tipped cats to be returned to their outdoor area to live out their lives.
-(Ear-tipping is universal symbol of a spayed/neutered cat.)
+(Ear-tipping is a universal symbol of a spayed/neutered cat.)

 - Humanely controls the community cat population so there are fewer cats over time.